I never gave much thought to apartment affordability when looking for a rental until we were living in one.

 Our only regret was not spending a bit more on a bigger property as the house is great for us.

-Anyways, we gave our landlord her notice that we were moving out and while I was at work he moved to our new home.
+We gave our landlord her notice that we were moving out and while I was at work he moved to our new home.

-We were SO happy to have bought a home because we couldn’t take the screaming teenagers upstairs.
+At this point, we were SO happy to have bought a home because we couldn’t take the screaming teenagers upstairs.

 Consider that if you ever rent a room or apartment you have to live with the upper-level noise if the basement isn’t soundproofed.